paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-007-social-security.md

 Section 211 of Pub.
 L. 93–66, referred to in subsec. (k), is section 211 of Pub.
 L. 93–66, July 9, 1973, 87 Stat.
 152, which is set out as a note under [section 1382 of this title](./chapter-007-social-security.md#section-1382).

 The Indian Self-Determination Act, referred to in subsec. (l)(2)(B), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450&num=0&edition=prelim) and Tables.
+2206, which was classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of Title 25, Indians, prior to editorial reclassification as subchapter I (§ 5321 et seq.) of chapter 46 of Title 25.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) and Tables.

 The Indian Health Care Improvement Act, referred to in subsec. (l)(2)(B), is Pub.
 L. 94–437, Sept.
 30, 1976, 90 Stat.
 1400.
 Title V of the Act is classified generally to subchapter IV (§ 1651 et seq.) of chapter 18 of Title 25.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1601&num=0&edition=prelim) and Tables.